 Railroad workers in Illinois and around the country have extremely dangerous jobs, and the work they perform was even more hazardous in 1908 when Congress passed the Federal Employers Liability Act.
-FELA ensures that railroad workers are able to seek compensation when they are injured in on-the-job railroad accidents, but the claims process differs from state workers’ compensation programs in a key way.
-Fault does not have to be established for an injured or sick worker to receive workers’ compensation benefits, but individuals who file FELA claims must show that some sort of negligence contributed to their injuries.
+FELA ensures that railroad workers are able to seek compensation when they are injured in on-the-job accidents, but the claims process differs from state workers’ compensation programs in a key way.
+Fault does not have to be established for an injured or sick worker to receive workers’ compensation benefits, but as any railroad injury lawyer knows, individuals who file FELA claims must show that some sort of negligence contributed to their injuries.

 In order for a FELA claim to be successful, the injured railroad worker must establish that their employer, another worker, or a supplier or equipment manufacturer acted negligently.
 This can be done by showing that the railroad company provided an unsafe workplace environment, did not conduct regular inspections, offered inadequate training or failed to follow safety regulations.